 - The ‘SaaS‘ form uses a category lookup field, which references another form in the application.
 The app comes with several basic categories already created, but you may want to add or remove categories depending on your needs.
 To do so, launch the app and navigate to the ‘Software Categories‘ section on the left-side navigator and select the ‘Categories‘ view.
 In this view you can edit category names directly by clicking on the record in the view (this is because ‘Edit Cells In Table’ is turned on).
 You may add new records by selecting the ‘+ Add New Record‘ button on the bottom of the list of records.
 To delete a category, select the check box next to the record and click ‘Delete‘ on the top bar.

 - An important part of the ‘SaaS Request‘ process is having someone in charge of approving software.
 On the form there is a Directory Lookup field (titled “Manager / Approver Name”) with all users on your platform.
-The person selected here will have to be assigned to the ‘Approving Manager‘ security role in order to have the ability to approve or reject a request.
-They will also be the recipient of the automatic emails regarding this request.
+Only users that you assign to the ‘Approving Manager‘ security role have the ability to approve or reject a request.
+The user you put in this field will also be the recipient of the automatic emails regarding this request.
 To learn how to assign a user to a role, click here.
 Or, view the template’s ‘About the App‘ page by launching the application and navigating to it on the top of the left-side navigator.
-You may also wish to have the directory lookup field default to a specific person when the form is opened (e.g., if the approving manager is always the same person).
+You may also wish to have the directory lookup field default to a specific person when opening the form (e.g., if the approving manager is always the same person).
 To do this, simply open the form editor for the ‘SaaS Request‘ form, then open the Directory Lookup field properties, select Default Value, and select ‘Search User‘.
 Then, begin typing in a name in the search bar and select the user.

 - The other security roles are Reader, Editor, and App Admin: